This Step: Practice Driving

 Practice Driving in Montana

-You must hold your instruction permit for at least 6 consecutive months, and abide by the following restrictions whenever you practice driving.
+You must hold your permit for at least 6 months (consecutively), and abide by the following restrictions whenever you practice driving.

 A) Know Your Learner’s Permit Restrictions